nicktill/NFT-dApp/README.md

-## Welcome to Web3, Smart Contracts & Decntralized Apps 😏
+## Welcome to Web3, Smart Contracts & Decentralized Apps 😏
 I've provided a extended readme file to help understand this project and the goal of the Repo!

 # What is a Non-Fungible Token?